xzl01/ghc/docs/users_guide/debugging.rst

     Cmm dumps don't include unreachable blocks since we print blocks in reverse post-order.

+.. ghc-flag:: -ddump-cmm-verbose
+    :shortdesc: Write output from main C-\\- pipeline passes to files
+    :type: dynamic

+    If used in conjunction with :ghc-flag:`-ddump-to-file`, writes dump output from main C-\\- pipeline stages to files (each stage per file).

 .. ghc-flag:: -ddump-cmm-from-stg
     :shortdesc: Dump STG-to-C-\\- output